-The Board may amend the terms of any award granted under the Incentive Plan prospectively or retroactively.
+The Board may amend the terms of any award granted under the 2009 Incentive Plan prospectively or retroactively, provided that such an amendment does not constitute a repricing prohibited by the Plan.
 However, no amendment may impair the rights of any participant without his or her consent, except as necessary to comply with changes in law or accounting rules applicable to the Company.
-The Board may terminate the Incentive Plan at any time.
-Termination of the Incentive Plan will not affect the rights of participants or their successors under any awards outstanding on the date of termination.
+The Board may terminate the 2009 Incentive Plan at any time.
+Termination of the 2009 Incentive Plan will not affect the rights of participants or their successors under any awards outstanding on the date of termination.